TaiseiNoda/TaiseiNoda.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student at Rice University.
+I am a Ph.D. student at <a href="https://economics.rice.edu">Department of Economics, Rice University</a>.
 My research interests are in Financial Economics, Empirical Industrial Organization, and Applied Microeconomics.
 My latest research focuses on the industrial organization of the mutual fund industry.